ConceptPending/Aeriter/readme.md

     [Settings]
     title=<title of blog>
+    subtitle=<used for tagline and blog description>
     description=<Meta description for front page>
     theme=<theme name, default is default>
+    favicon=<name of favicon file> // create a "favicons" folder in the blog posts folder and place the icon there.

 Currently, there is only one template, but this will change in the future.
 This, among other things, will be included in the settings file.